MANAN14/Path-Finding-Visualiser/README.md

 ## Future Scope of Improvement

 - Make it responsive
-- Add more sorting algorithms to our project
+- Add more graph based algorithms to visualize
-- Run all the algorithms together for the same array to actually understand the time complexity.
-- Vary speed when sorting is in process

 ## Tech Stack

 **Client:** React,  HTML, CSS, JavaScript

 ## How to run?